 The southern edge is much drier and rockier.
 Here, red rock canyons weathered over the years have smoothed into breathtaking shapes.

 The Ourika Valley lies in the foothills of the Atlas Mountains.
-Its expanse of terraced fields and cascading waterfalls are a dramatic change from the dusty Moroccan plains.
+Its expanse of terraced fields and cascading waterfalls is a dramatic change from the dusty Moroccan plains.

 Most head to Setti Fattma, the last small town on the paved road that heads up the Ourika Valley.
 It is the departure point for day hikes into the Atlas Mountains, the most popular of which visits 7 waterfalls.